 This is an incarnation of the fact that a self-extension of the trivial representation of the Galois group of a $p$-adic field is crystalline if and only if it is is unramified (see \cref{ss.galois-representation} below). \end{example}

-\begin{example}[Existence of $G$-admissible pairs with fixed invariants] Combining \cref{theorem.rig-an-ap-is-good} and \cref{theorem.good-ap-kottwitz-set}, we find a $\overline{C}_0$-analytic $G$-admissible pair is good with invariants $[\mu]$ and $b$ such that $b \in B(G,[\mu])$.
-We claim furthermore that given any $b \in B(G,[\mu])$, there exists a $\overline{C}_0$-analytic $G$-admissible pair with invariants $b$ and $[\mu]$ (so far it is not obvious that there is any $G$-admissible pair with these fixed invariants!).
-Indeed, since we can always push-out from $M$ to $G$, it suffices to assume $G$ is reductive, and then this follows from \cite[Proposition 3.1]{rapoport-viehmann}. \end{example}
+\begin{example}[Existence of $G$-admissible pairs with fixed invariants] Combining \cref{theorem.rig-an-ap-is-good} and \cref{theorem.good-ap-kottwitz-set}, we find a $\overline{C}_0$-analytic $G$-admissible pair is good with invariants $[\mu]$ and $b$ such that $b \in B(G,[\mu^{-1}])$.
+We claim furthermore that given any $b \in B(G,[\mu^{-1}])$, there exists a $\overline{C}_0$-analytic $G$-admissible pair with invariants $b$ and $[\mu]$ (so far it is not obvious that there is any $G$-admissible pair with these fixed invariants!).
+Indeed, choosing a Levi decomposition $G=MU$, we can always push-out from $M$ to $G$, so it suffices to assume $G$ is reductive.
+In the reductive case, this existence follows from \cite[Proposition 3.1]{rapoport-viehmann}. \end{example}